usnistgov/fipy/documentation/glossary.rst

       :ref:`MATPLOTLIB`.
 See http://ipython.scipy.org/.

    JSON
-      JavaScript Open Notation.
+      JavaScript Object Notation.
 A text format suitable for storing structured information such as :keyword:`dict` or :keyword:`list`.
       See https://www.json.org/.